pagkly/Zed/Investopedia3/What You Should Know Operating Activities.md

 -   Deferred taxes and investment tax credit of $5.97 billion
 -   Other funds of $4.67 billion1

 Following the first formula, the summation of these numbers brings the value for funds from operations as $69.15 billion.
 The net change in working capital for the same period was (-5.55 billion).
-Adding it to funds from operations gives the cash flow from operating activities for Apple as ($69.15 - $5.55) = $63.6 billion.1
+Adding it to funds from operations gives the [[Cash Flow From Operating Activities (CFO) Definition|cash flow from operating activities]] for Apple as ($69.15 - $5.55) = $63.6 billion.1